ccztux/modpd/README.md

-Check if the modpd NEB module was loaded by nagios:
+Check if the modpd NEB module was loaded by Nagios®:
 ```bash
 grep -i modpd /usr/local/nagios/var/nagios.log
 ```